jooby-project/jooby/md/conf.md

-# config, env and logging
+# conf, env and logging

 Jooby delegates configuration management to [config](https://github.com/typesafehub/config).
-If you aren't familiar with [config](https://github.com/typesafehub/config) please take a few minutes to discover what [config](https://github.com/typesafehub/config) can do for you.

-## application.conf

 By defaults Jooby will attempt to load an ```application.conf``` file from root of classpath.
 Inside the file you can add/override any property you want.

-## accessing properties
+## property access

 via script: